API-Skeletons/doctrine-orm-graphql/README.md

 * 2023-12-12 - New version 9.0 is released dropping support for PHP 8.0

-This library provides a GraphQL driver for Doctrine ORM for use with [webonyx/graphql-php](https://github.com/webonyx/graphql-php).
+This library provides a GraphQL driver for Doctrine ORM version 2 for use with [webonyx/graphql-php](https://github.com/webonyx/graphql-php).
 Configuration is available from simple to verbose.
 Multiple configurations for multiple drivers are supported.

 This library **does not** try to redefine how the excellent library [webonyx/graphql-php](https://github.com/webonyx/graphql-php) operates.
 Instead, it creates types to be used within the framework that library provides.